Looking to reduce your energy bills by switching to Boost Energy?

-Are you looking for a new energy provider?
+Are you looking to switch to a new energy provider?
 There are many to choose from.
-But not every consumer wants to commit to Direct Debits, contracts and monthly bills.
+But not every consumer wants to commit to direct debits, contracts and monthly bills.
 Boost Energy claim to make managing your energy easier.
 They bring a prepaid energy tariffs to the market.
 These are designed to make it easier for customers to keep track of their energy usage and take control of their billing.
 For some, this may be an appealing alternative to the traditional model of estimated usage and direct debits which can lead to billing inaccuracies.

 Who are Boost Energy?

 Boost Energy are a part of OVO Energy.
 So, while the brand may be different, you know that your energy is provided by an established supplier.
 Boost Energy was established in 2017 in an attempt to better meet the diverse needs of OVO’s customers.
 The new brand is built around its “mission is to create PAYG energy that works around you”.

 - At the time of writing, they have over 350,000 customers all over the UK.